linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/31 Credit Risk.md

 Using equations (7) and (9), the true and risk-neutral default probabilities are  $33.49\%$  and  $47.26\%$ .
 Thus, over a 5-year horizon, we would expect to observe a default one-third of the time.
 Under the risk-neutral measure, however, defaults occur almost half the time.
 The greater risk-neutral default probability is due to the assets growing more slowly under the risk-neutral measure.

-Using equations (8) and (10), the expected asset value conditional on default is  $71.867 under the true measure, and$ 68.144 under the risk-neutral measure.
+Using equations (8) and (10), the expected asset value conditional on default is  \$71.867 under the true measure, and\$ 68.144 under the risk-neutral measure.
 Expected recovery rates are therefore

 $$